 Warden's theory of the Five Rings conceptually says that when one force or entity directly affects all other rings to an extent that, if it is crippled, it could seriously affect the function of the state, that force or entity forms the essential element of an additional ring.
-Since globalization has become such central element of the functioning of today's state, a modernization of Warden's rings warrants placing globalization as an independ-
+Since globalization has become such central element of the functioning of today's state, a modernization of Warden's rings warrants placing globalization as an independent, yet completely interdependent, sixth ring that one could attack (in the case of military strategic planning) or an entity which planners could build upon to improve a state (in the case presented in this paper).
+Clearly, building and incorporating globalization as a sixth ring would greatly contribute to the state-building process if planners could clearly identify where to best allocate resources and investments.
+In order to help identify the relative status of each state's systems, we can look to several indicative metrics, as depicted in Table 2.